DallanQ/lotr_journeys_in_middle_earth/Manual.md

 If a hero is in the same space as one of these tokens, that hero can perform an interact action by selecting the token in the app and then selecting the button with the action (icon of two right-faced arrow) icon.
 When performing an interact action, the app provides the hero with instructions to follow.
 Then, the hero continues their turn.

-> Image showing a request with two action buttons cancel and search
+> Image showing a request with two action buttons cancel and search.
+This image shows that an hero can either perform an interact action to search a token or cancel

 *A hero can perform an interact action to search this search token.*